CFE Plus / CFE Plus WiFi / CFE Ultra, Driver installation

 Driver download (Silicon Labs)

 The CFE Plus and CFE Plus WiFi are supplied with a configuration cable to update it's internal firmware and settings.

-In most Windows 8- and 10 installations this driver is readily available in the standard Windows driver base, so that after connection of the CFE Plus or CFE Plus WiFi to a Windows 8 or 10 PC the configuration software will be able to communicate with the CFE Plus or CFE Plus WiFi without further intervention.
+In most Windows 8- and 10 installations this driver is readily available in the standard Windows driver base, so that after connection of the CFE Plus or CFE Plus WiFi to a Windows 8 or 10 PC the configuration software will be able to communicate with the CFE Plus or CFE Ultra without further intervention.

 We have learned, however, that the driver appears not to be available in some cases, or it being very 'outdated' (not updated automatically with Windows update) or 'cleaned' from the Windows installation, therefore requiring a new driver installation.

 (Re-) install the correct and up-to-date driver to your Windows 8 or 10 PC.

 The CFE cable presents it selves as a "Port (Com & LPT)" in the device manager of your PC.

 The port is called "Silicon Labs Cp210X USB to UART Bridge".